legomyeggo1969/sets1_finals_analysis_2025/README.md

 - data/SquadGame-backup-2025.07.12-19.06.20.log
 - data/SquadGame-backup-2025.07.13-15.00.10.log

+This file are the raw server logs from the OC vs 82 scrim
+- data/logs 2 OC vs 82 09.07 r2.txt

 These data files are excerpts from the raw server logs downsampled to *only* the relevant rounds
 - data/82owls_r1.log
 - data/82owls_r2.log